RandOhm: Mitigating Impedance Side-channel Attacks using Randomized Circuit Configurations: Discussions

-It is possible to parallelize the reconfiguration process along side with the target encryption to further improve the throughput of the \textit{RandOhm}.
-Authors in \cite{khan2021moving} argue that if the generated partial bloodstreams are small in size the ICAP interface is capable of programming the device trivially in way that it does not incur any bottleneck for the encryption.
-However, the triggering mechanism should be carefully managed to prevent any malfunctioning of the target algorithm. in the case of \textit{RandOhm}, if key registers of targeted to mitigate impedance attack, this method could effectively be done after the key-scheduling process.
-We leave this implantation and related considerations for the future works.
+\textbf{Speeding up \textit{RandOhm}}.
+It is possible to parallelize the reconfiguration process alongside with the target encryption to further improve the throughput of the \textit{RandOhm}.
+Authors in \cite{khan2021moving} argue that if the generated partial bitstreams are small in size, the ICAP interface is capable of programming the device trivially in a way that does not incur any bottleneck for the encryption.
+However, the triggering mechanism should be carefully managed to prevent any malfunctioning of the target algorithm.
+In the case of \textit{RandOhm}, if key registers are targeted to mitigate impedance attacks, this could effectively be done after the key-scheduling process.
+We leave this implementation and related considerations for future work.